danisharyanfahim/weather-app/README.md

   - The wind direction, which is displayed through a direction arrow that changes direction based on the wind speed angle

 ## Features I can implement later
-  -Metric to Imperial Toggle Switch: Switches units from metric to imperial (C to F, and kmph to mph) -Multi-day Weather Display: Display weather data for the entire weak -Highest and Lowest Temperature for Today: Displays the maximum and minimum temperatures for the day -The Temperature Throughout the Day: Displays the temperature based on the hour of the day, as well as a line graph to visualize the temperature change
+  - **Metric to Imperial Toggle Switch**: Switches units from metric to imperial (C to F, and kmph to mph)
+  - **Multi-day Weather Displa**y: Display weather data for the entire weak
+  - **Highest and Lowest Temperature for Today**: Displays the maximum and minimum temperatures for the day
+  - **The Temperature Throughout the Day**: Displays the temperature based on the hour of the day, as well as a line graph to visualize the temperature change
-  -Precipitation Percentage: Shows the precipitation percentage throughout the day -Weather Map: Shows a map of the cloud and temperature patterns of the city
+  - **Precipitation Percentage**: Shows the precipitation percentage throughout the day
+  - **Weather Map**: Shows a map of the cloud and temperature patterns of the city

 *To test out the API, I utilized ThunderClient, but I could have easily used another program such as Postman or Insomnia instead*